tatsumoto-ren/tatsumoto-ren.github.io/blog/passive-listening.md

 as one of the primary sources of both passive and active immersion.

 Music is the worst content for passive immersion.
-It contains unnatural speech, it is difficult to hear the lyrics.
+It contains unnatural speech, and it is difficult to hear the lyrics.
 We tend to mishear lyrics even when we listen to songs in our native language.

 ## mpd